 Bow and Arrow

 The Bow and Arrow is found in Castor Wilds.
-It is used to shoot arrows, which lets you injure enemies and flip switches from a distance.
+It is used to shoot arrows, which allow you to hit enemies and activate switches from a distance.

 Mole Mitts

-You can get the Mole Mitts in the Fortress of Winds.
+You find the Mole Mitts in the Fortress of Winds.
 The Mole Mitts let you dig through soft walls.
 This can open up areas that were previously inaccessible.
+You can also dig holes in the ground for a chance to find items.

 Ocarina of Wind

 When you finish the Fortress of Winds, you receive the Ocarina of Wind.
-You can use this if you have checked on the gravestone-looking things scattered around Hyrule, which explode after you read them, revealing Wind Crests.
-The Ocarina will let you warp to any of those crests.
+You can use this if you have checked on any of the things that look like gravestones scattered around Hyrule, which explode after you read them, revealing Wind Crests.
+The Ocarina will call Zeffa the bird, who can take you to any of those crests.

 Flame Lantern

 In the Temple of Droplets, you will find the Flame Lantern.
-It lights up dark places and melts ice.
+It lights up dark places, burns dry things, and melts ice.

 Roc's Cape

 In the Palace of Winds, you will find the Roc's Cape.
-This item will let Link jump and temporarily hover.
+This item will let you jump and temporarily hover.
 You can jump in a windy place to be propelled by the wind.

 Empty Bottle

 You can find four Empty Bottles in the game.
-They can hold different types of items.
+You can use an empty bottle to catch fairies or store water or other things.

 Mirror Shield